General Education Information

 SUNY General Education Requirements (SUNY-GER)

-If you entered SUNY in fall 2010 or later, to earn a SUNY bachelor's degree, you must earn 30 credits in at least seven of the following ten SUNY-GER subject areas, and demonstrate two competencies.
+If you entered SUNY in fall 2010 or later, to earn a SUNY bachelor's degree, you must earn 30 credits selected from SUNY approved general education courses.
+These courses are posted on the college website: SUNY Approved NCCC General Education Courses.
+In addition, the 30 credit hours must include courses selected from the following ten Knowledge and Skills Areas:

 Note: If you entered SUNY between fall 1998 and fall 2009, you may need to complete a course in each of the ten areas and if you entered SUNY before fall 1998, the SUNY-GER may not apply.